Jungles of Central Indian Highlands Part I – Satpura & Pachmarhi

 After some rest we set off for a trekking tour via the tranquil Twynam Pool to Jambudwip to Chhota Mahadeo along the ravine to Sunder Kund.
 The walk provides some excellent opportunities for bird watching and we were lucky to sight Indian slender billed Vultures perched on the ledges of the sheer red cliffs and few Shaheen Falcons.
 Besides breathtaking views, the place is a birding paradise with avians like Rufous-bellied Eagle, both Red and Grey Junglefowl, Mottled Wood-Owl, Indian Yellow Tit, Sirkeer Malkoha, Black-crested Bulbul, Streaked-throated Woodpecker, Tawny-bellied Babbler, and White-naped Woodpecker, found commonly here.
 Click to watch the video

 On Day 4, after a day’s stay at Pachmarhi, we set out for our ultimate destination – Pench National Park.
-Read about Pench in Part II of this travelog.
+Read about Pench in Part II of this travelog by clicking on this LINK

 - BNHS (Bombay Natural History Society) for organising the Jungle camp to the Central India Highlands from 23rd to 28th November 2019.
 Special thanks to Mr Asif Khan, the Tour Manager and Ms Drashti, the Tour Guide.